 No two grandparents will experience the loss of a grandchild in the same way.
 Although your grief may not be as intense or lost-lasting as your child's, you still may experience emotions such as sadness, disappointment, anger, and helplessness.
 Try to take care of yourself during this difficult time.
 Allow yourself to grieve and to express your emotions.
 The following suggestions may help you do so:

-- Try to find ways to express your feelings such as writing, gardening, making crafts, or other creative activities.
-Choose an outlet that is comfortable for and enjoyable to.
+Try to find ways to express your feelings such as writing, gardening, making crafts, or other creative activities.
+Choose an outlet that is comfortable for and enjoyable too.

 As a parent, you probably want to protect your child from pain and suffering.
 Although you cannot take away the pain your child is feeling, you can provide support, compassion, and unconditional love.
 Consider the following suggestions as you try to help your grieving child:

-- Be careful not to minimize the baby's importance.
+Be careful not to minimize the baby's importance.
 Comments such as "There must have been something wrong with the baby", "You can have others" or "It's probably for the best" are usually not helpful.
-Offering to help, letting your child know you are available to list, and acknowledging that your child's grief is understandable and expected will give him/her the opportunity to work through it.
+Offering to help, letting your child know you are available to listen, and acknowledge that your child's grief is understandable and expected will give him/her the opportunity to work through it.

-- Give your child the time he/she needs to grieve for the lost baby.
-It make take months or years before your daughter or son regains a sense of normalcy.
-Although you may feel that you child should be "over" the baby's death and moving on, it is not helpful to communicate these messages- directly or indirectly.
+Give your child the time he/she needs to grieve for the lost baby.
+It may take months or years before your daughter or son regains a sense of normalcy.
+Although you may feel that your child should be "over" the baby's death and moving on, it is not helpful to communicate these messages- directly or indirectly.